PierreBarrat/TreeKnit.jl/docs/src/opttrees.md

   Without branch length information, it is impossible to choose between one of these three optimas: the problem is degenerate.
   A likelihood based way to break this degeneracy using branch length is described [here](@ref likelihood).

-For now, let's imagine that we have chosen the first optimum configuration as our best solution.
+For now, let's imagine that we have chosen the first configuration as our best solution.
-  Let's now map it back on the initial trees:
+  Let's now map it back onto the initial trees:

 ```@repl opttrees
 removed_leaves = g.labels[.!opt_confs[1]] # Expressed with coarse grained leaves